-Once it has started to firm up, Pipe a second layer of avocado frosting on top of the first layer of frosting, leaving a 1 inch boarder.
+Once it has started to firm up, pipe a second layer of avocado frosting on top of the first layer of frosting, leaving a 1 inch border.

 If desired, pipe a ring of vanilla buttercream around the avocado buttercream, to ensure it does seem out the sides of the cake.

 Repeat this process with the remaining cake layers, until they are all stacked.